Please note: a valid prescription is required for all prescription medication.

 Is fosinopril the same as lisinopril?

-No. Fosinopril and lisinopril are both ACE inhibitors, but they are different medicines.
-They share a related mechanism, yet they can differ in dosing, metabolism, available strengths, and how an individual tolerates them.
-A prescription for one should not be filled with the other unless the clinician changes the medication plan.
+No. Fosinopril and lisinopril are both ACE inhibitors, but they are different active ingredients with different labeling, strengths, and individual tolerability considerations.
+Do not switch between them unless your clinician changes the plan.

-When is the best time to take fosinopril?
+When is the best time of day to take fosinopril?

 Rewards Program